 Seasoned investors may balk at this notion, citing their years of experience as the reason they do not need to use formal analysis tools.
 While experience will certainly help you quickly validate deals, you cannot be 100 percent confident in the quality of a deal without running the numbers through a formal tool (especially as a beginner!).

 Perhaps just as important as trusting the numbers is not ignoring numbers and attributes that may negatively impact your deal.
-As discussed in “3 Common Pitfalls to Avoid During your Rehab Projects,” it’s common for investors to ignore undesirable qualitative features of their properties.
+It’s common for investors to ignore undesirable qualitative features of their properties.
 It is essential that you remain honest with yourself in conducting a comprehensive analysis to account for all variables.

 You are only hurting yourself if you avoid negative deal attributes to pad your estimated profit.